JurgenR/aioslsk/docs/source/USAGE.rst

     asyncio.run(main())

-The client can also use the a context manager to automatically start and stop:
+The client can also use the a context manager to automatically start and stop the client:

 .. code-block:: python